 Diagnostic Evaluation/Preliminary Examination

 Each doctoral program at Texas Tech includes a diagnostic evaluation, usually administered by written or oral examination, or both, during the first semester of doctoral work.
 The purpose of this evaluation is to determine the student’s preparation for doctoral study in the field of specialization and to discover aspects of the discipline where additional preparation is needed.
 On the basis of this evaluation the official program of study is determined and recorded in the degree plan.

 The degree plan records the minimum coursework required to complete the program of study and is filed with the Graduate School for its review and approval.
 At its inception, a template may be used. information required on the final plan comprises: leveling courses (if any), tool or foundation subject (if any), coursework in the core (minor), eleven courses in the field of specialization, dissertation hours (12), dissertation Advisory Committee chair, and dissertation topic.
-The degree plan should be submitted to the Director of the Fine Arts Doctoral Program before the end of the first year, preferably near the end of the first semester of doctoral work.
-Upon review, the Director forwards the plan to the Dean of the Graduate School for final approval, after which it becomes the official program of study.
+The degree plan should be submitted to the Graduate School and to the Director of the Fine Arts Doctoral Program before the end of the first year, preferably near the end of the first semester of doctoral work.

 The Dissertation Advisory Committee